General Cougar Questions

 Based on documented evidence, cougars observed in Michigan could be escaped or released pets.
 Or, they could be transient or dispersing cougars from the nearest known breeding populations in North and South Dakota.
 These populations are over 900 miles from Michigan.
-During the winter of 2004-2005, the National Park Service conducted road and trail surveys and trail camera surveillance designed to detect cougars in Sleeping Bear Dunes National Lakeshore.
-No evidence of cougars was found.
+The National Park Service has conducted road and trail surveys and trail camera surveillance in the past, designed to detect cougars in Sleeping Bear Dunes National Lakeshore.
+No evidence of cougars has been found.

 5. Did the DNR release cougars into the wild in Michigan?

 The DNR has never released cougars in Michigan, and has no plans to do so.